terraritto/RayTracing/README.md

 use to combine many Geometric objects or Compound Objects.
 * Instance
 use to transform object(affine transform)
+* Mesh
+use to manage vertexes for mesh triangle
+* Mesh Triangle
+use to make mesh Triangles for smooth shading or flat shading

 ## Objects
 * Bounding Box